 Try These Pastry Flour Substitutes if You Find Yourself Lacking

 Forgot to buy pastry flour?
-Try these two swap-outs instead
+Try one of these DIY options

 There are different kinds of flour for different purposes: A baker wouldn't use bread flour to bake cakes, for example.
 And she'd use pastry flour, which has a slightly more off-white color than cake flour, to bake biscuits, muffins, and cookies.
-So, if a recipe calls for pastry flour, and you don't have any on hand, use one of these two substitutes instead.
+So if a recipe calls for pastry flour and you don't have any on hand, you can use one of these two substitutes instead.

 If you don't have cake flour, use 2 tablespoons of cornstarch combined with enough all-purpose flour to make a cup.
 Your baked goods will be a bit tougher (due to the extra protein), but they'll still be quite good.
 Use either substitute to replace 1 cup of pastry flour.
 Double or triple this substitute as needed to arrive at the amount of flour your recipe calls for.